jagveer-loky/elasticobjects/README.md

 # Elastic Objects

-Elastic Objects is a small applicaton java framework for handling complex objects.
+Elastic Objects is a small java application framework for handling complex objects.
 Basically its a wrapper
 for to creating, accessing and modifing Java Object via keys/path.
 A type safe and ordered JSON serialization and deserialization is provided.

-With this object wrapper it's possible to write generic classes called calls e.g. for file or db access.
+With this object wrapper it's possible to write generic classes called "calls" e.g. for file or db access.

+It offers a special json deserialization/serialization format with "_data" and "_calls" for implementing services.

 ## Synopsis
 ElasticObject can be used directly in Java concatenating and accessing objects:

 ```
 EO child = eo.add("level0/level1/level2/key")
    .set("value");